New Student Orientation – Fall 2016

 Student mailboxes are located in the student lounge in room 211.
 Please be sure to check your mailbox regularly for flyers and announcements.
 Mailboxes are assigned after the second week of classes.

 The University of La Verne offers Student Health Insurance to law students.
 However, the plan does not include coverage for spouses or dependents.
-If you have additional questions, please contact Registrar’s Office at (909) 460-2010.
+Student Health Insurance through the University of La Verne must be purchased during the first week of each semester.
+If you have additional questions, please contact the Registrar’s Office at (909) 460-2010.